EUDAT-B2SAFE/B2SAFE-DPM/web/README.md

 # The Data Policy Manager Web interface
 The DPM web interface consists of html, javascript, css and python scripts that allow users to create and manage policies.
-The policies themselves are stored in an SQLITE database.
+The policies themselves are stored in an baseX XML database.
 Please not the DPM has only been tested on Linux machines - you may experience problems installing on a Windows-based machine.

 ## Deploying the DPM